An interview with two officers

 In this new era of American policing, what does it take to work for 20+ years and retire with your physical and mental health intact?
 How do you stay motivated, ethical, and productive and prevent bitterness, cynicism, and burnout years before retirement?

-To find answers, we spoke with two officers from different departments at different career stages.
+To find answers, we spoke with two officers from different departments at different stages in their careers.
 Here's what they said.

 Kim Harris is a commander with the Arlington Police Department and left the mental health profession at age thirty to become a police officer.